The-Wishlist-Co/docs/index.md

 - [**Inventory Service API**](inventorySvcAPI.md#inventory-api)

-  An inventory item represents a physical good.
-It holds essential information about the physical good.
-You can create, retrieve, update, and delete inventory details such as its location and levels using the Customer Service api.
+  The Inventory Service enables the management of information about physical goods.
+You can create, retrieve, update, and delete inventory details such as location and stock levels using the Inventory Service API.

     - [*Representations*](inventorySvcAPI.md#representations)